AdobeDocs/audience-manager.de-DE/help/using/api/rest-api-main/aam-api-trait-type.md

 >[!NOTE]
 >
->Eigenschaften von Eigenschaften weisen Kategorien, die von der [allgemeinen Taxonomie verwendet werden, keine Eigenschaften](../../api/rest-api-main/aam-api-taxonomy.md#taxonomic-api-methods)zu.
+>Trait type methods do not assign traits to categories used by the [common taxonomy](../../api/rest-api-main/aam-api-taxonomy.md#taxonomic-api-methods).
 Stellen Sie sich diese als Beschriftungen vor, die von der allgemeinen Taxonomie getrennt sind.

-Bei visueller Referenz handelt [!UICONTROL Trait Types] es sich um eine Dropdown-Steuerung im [!DNL UI] Abschnitt unter **[!UICONTROL Traits > Create new trait > Basic Information]**.
+For visual reference, [!UICONTROL Trait Types] is a dropdown control located in the [!DNL UI] under **[!UICONTROL Traits > Create new trait > Basic Information]**.

-## Neuen Eigenschaften-Typ erstellen {#create-trait-type}
+## Create a New Trait Type {#create-trait-type}

-Eine `POST` Methode, mit der Sie einen neuen Eigenschaftstyp erstellen können.
+A `POST` method that lets you create a new trait type.

 <!-- r_rest_api_create_trait_type.xml -->